- Causes Of IBS

 - Home Remedies For IBS

 Mary was a healthy teenager with an active lifestyle.
 Her mom ensures that she follows a healthy diet as well.
 One summer day, Mary started complaining of stomach pain.
-There on, she had some abdominal discomfort almost every day for the next two weeks.
-She thought it was something she ate or some food allergy.
+From there onwards, she had some abdominal discomfort almost every day for the next two weeks.
+She thought it was something she ate or that she migt have developed a food allergy.
 But the symptoms didn’t really add up.

 A trip to the doctor’s office revealed that Mary could have an irritable bowel.
 Irritable bowel syndrome or IBS is not uncommon in children, especially teenagers.
 Here, MomJunction shares information about the symptoms, causes, treatment, and remedies for IBS in children.